padraorezende/Effect_Buttlerfly/README.md

    See some of its applications:

-   * http://weavesilk.com (explains the values ​​found in the HTML file).
+   * http://weavesilk.com (explains the values ​​found in the HTML file) .

-   * In the psychology the norman case.
+   * In the psychology the norman case .